Click a link below to jump to a section on this page:

 - Welcome Some New Member Coordinators to Your Pack

-Successful and sustainable recruiting is more than having a School Sign Up Night – and that was true even when most every school permitted after school gatherings like Sign Up Nights.
-The Guide to Cub Scout Family Recruiting attached below describes these six steps for successful and sustainable recruiting:
+Successful and sustainable recruiting is more than having a School Sign Up Night.
+The Guide to Cub Scout Family Recruiting attached in the downloads below describes these six steps for successful and sustainable recruiting:

-- Make a Calendar of Fun Activities that families like – your Pack’s program, including how you “do” Cub Scouting safely in pandemic times!
+- Make a Calendar of Fun Activities that families like – your Pack’s program.
+The big fun activities that current and future families will want to join.

 - Let People Know – Promote Your Program!
-Let Families and Organizations Know What your Pack Will Do – Families join Packs that do things ...
-Kids join Units that Go Places and Do Things ... let them know what you're doing.
+Families join Packs that do things and go places ... let them know what you're doing.
 And update your BeAScout Pin and Online Registration Tools.